agb32/cosmadoc/docs/source/daos.md

 ## Setup instructions

 1. Before you use the DAOS system: Access to the DAOS filesystem is via a DAOS pool.
-Pools can only be created or amended by a sysadmin.
-Currently the only pool that exists is called DAOS8 and is 47TP in size, and is accessible for anyone who is part of the durham group.
-If you are part of that group then please have a go, otherwise contact the sysadmin team and we can add you to the DAOS8 pool.
+Pools can only be created or amended by a cosma-support.
+Currently the only pool that exists is called DAOS8 and is 47TB in size, and is accessible for anyone who is part of the durham group.
+If you are part of that group then please have a go, otherwise contact the cosma-support and we can add you to the DAOS8 pool.

 2. Create a container for your data: Think about this as a directory that you can place (mount) at different places in the file system.
 In this example I will mount my container in my home directory.
 So we are going to create a container called “PiData”, and this container will be created in the pool named DAOS8.
 I am trying to give my container a name that I and anyone else who looks at in the DAOS8 pool will understand what is inside this container.
 The container will have a POSIX file system type, and we want to create this container with some redundancy, so I will add rf:1.
 This means there will always be an additional data copy erasure code (i.e. 1 disk failure).
 You might wish to use rf:2 to allow for simultaneous failure of two disks.